 - Place the mayo in an airtight container and store in the refrigerator.

 People concerned with food safety will tell you to use pasteurized eggs, so if you are worried about eating raw eggs, you should use them.
 However, I normally use my cage-free, pasture-raised eggs and have made homemade mayo hundreds of times and have never had an issue.

 I think vinegar and lemon juice provide enough acidity to solve any problems and that to be truly Paleo, you would want to use eggs from cage-free chickens.

-I’ll leave that judgement totally up to you though!
+I'll leave that judgment totally up to you though!